trane-project/trane-music/courses/major_pentatonic_scale/lesson_E/exercise_5/back.md

-The note in degree number 5 of the E major pentatonic scale is C♯.
+The note in degree number 5 of the E Major Pentatonic scale is C♯.